Vaux Brewery, Sunderland

 After Cuthbert’s death in 1878, his sons, John Story Vaux and Colonel Edwin Vaux, eventually took over the business.
 One of the founders grandsons also called Cuthbert moved away to learn the brewing trade.
 Then, after his father John’s death, Cuthbert and his brother Ernest joined their uncle Edwin in the company.

 When Cuthbert returned to Sunderland and joined the company, there were a few changes.
 For example, Vaux became one of the first British brewers to introduce bottled ales and stouts.

-Frank Nicholson, a Sunderland charted accountant joined also the company in 1898 as a manager and secretary.
-He later married Cuthbert Vaux’s sister Amy, and became a director in 1914, then managing director in 1919.
+Frank Nicholson, a Sunderland charted accountant, also joined the company in 1898 as a manager and secretary.
+He later married Cuthbert Vaux’s sister Amy, and became a director in 1914.
+Then he became managing director in 1919.
 In addition, his business abilities saw Vaux expand.
 For example, in 1927 he arranged an amalgamation with North East Breweries Ltd. Thus, creating the North East’s second largest brewers which became Vaux and Associated Breweries Ltd. Obviously, in 1973 it became Vaux Breweries Ltd.

 Furthermore, as part of Vaux’s expansion, they bought a small independent brewery in America.
 Indeed, it was in 1972 that Vaux took over the Fred Koch Brewery in New York.
 However, after just three years, they sold off that business.
 In contrast, by the early 1990’s, Vaux moved into the hotel business.